St Giles' Church, Ickenham: History

 The nephew of Sir Robert Vyner, Thomas Vyner, was buried in the Swakeleys chapel in 1907, despite his having died in Rome.
 By 1914, the chapel for Swakeleys had become full, and the church authorities decided to clear it by burying the coffins in the graveyard.
 The memorial to Robert Clayton was moved from his coffin to the windowsill at this point.
 A doorway leading from the old chapel into the main church was built in 1918.

+Cyril Bibby and Frances Hirst were married in the church in 1936.
 Within the church is a plaque honouring the men of the village who died in the First World War, which is listed by the Church of England as a Grade II.
 The altar rail is dedicated to those of the church's youth fellowship who died during the Second World War.
 Their names are remembered on a nearby plaque.
 A further memorial to members of the fellowship killed in the war is the Book of Remembrance.
 The Middlesex Regiment and Home Guard is commemorated by two stained glass windows in the south aisle of the church.

 The church celebrated its 650th anniversary in the 1980s by forming a covenant with the United Reformed Church, also in Ickenham on Swakeleys Road.